24

 Is Copenhagen safe for tourists?

-Yes, Copenhagen is a very safe city to visit and to live in.
+Yes, Copenhagen is a very safe city to visit and live in.
 However, we recommend keeping an eye on your belongings and not leaving bags unattended, as the city can be crowded.

 What is the weather like in Copenhagen in March?